 Congressional In-District Meetings

-In 2015, HLC coordinated and/or participated in over 175 advocacy activities, including hosting nearly 100 in-district meetings with members of Congress, 1/3 of which were with members who serve on key committees of healthcare jurisdiction as well as conducting over 80 candidate meetings, representing 80% of new members to the House and Senate.
+In 2016, HLC coordinated and/or participated in nearly 150 advocacy activities, including hosting over 60 in-district meetings with members of Congress, 1/2 of which were with members who serve on key committees of healthcare jurisdiction as well as conducting over 80 candidate meetings, representing 80% of new members to the House and Senate.
 These face-to-face meetings allow HLTeam members to deliver HLC’s message on priority health issues and reinforce HLC activities in Washington.
 All meetings are open to HLC members and their representatives.

 HLC Regional Directors and HLTeams coordinate local health forums and other events including town hall meetings for key members of Congress and their district staff.
 Discussing with lawmakers how policy affects the delivery of healthcare is one thing; showing them in person makes it more compelling.
 Hearing HLC’s message from constituents who work in healthcare operations is critical and it is for this reason the HLC Regional Advocacy Program strives to be a resource for these kinds of activities.